scylladb/scylladb/docs/cql/functions.rst

 Cast
 ````

-Supported starting from Scylla version 2.1
+Supported starting from ScyllaDB version 2.1

 The ``cast`` function can be used to convert one native datatype to another.

 The following table describes the conversions supported by the ``cast`` function.
-Scylla will silently ignore any cast converting a cast datatype into its own datatype.
+ScyllaDB will silently ignore any cast converting a cast datatype into its own datatype.

 =============== =======================================================================================================
  From            To